Qualytics/userguide/docs/add-datastores/timescale-db.md

 ### Option II: Use an Existing Connection

-If the toggle for **Use an existing connection** is turned on, then this will prompt you to configure the source datastore using the existing connection details.
+If the toggle for **Add New connection** is turned off, then this will prompt you to configure the source datastore using the existing connection details.

 **Step 1:** Select a **connection** to reuse existing credentials.